ostdotcom/ost-sdk-php/README.md

 At the core of OST is the concept of OST-powered Brand Tokens (BTs).
-BTs are white-label cryptocurrency tokens with utility representations running on highly-scalable Ethereum-based side blockchains, backed by OST tokens staked on Ethereum mainnet.
+BTs are white-label cryptocurrency tokens with utility representations running on highly-scalable Ethereum-based side blockchains, backed by value tokens (such as OST, USDC) staked on Ethereum mainnet.
 Within a business’s token economy, BTs can only be transferred to whitelisted user addresses.
 This ensures that they stay within the token economy.

 The OST technology stack is designed to give businesses everything they need to integrate, test, and deploy BTs.
-Within the OST suite of products, developers can use OST Platform to create, test, and launch Brand Tokens backed by OST.
+Within the OST suite of products, developers can use OST Platform to create, test, and launch Brand Tokens backed by value token (such as OST, USDC).

 OST APIs and server-side SDKs make it simple and easy for developers to integrate blockchain tokens into their apps.